-Fiber optic lines are used by a variety of organizations for the efficient transfer of large volumes of information.
-They can be very costly and time consuming to repair with additional monetary penalties related to temporary loss of provided services.
+Various organizations use fiber optic lines to transfer large volumes of information efficiently.
+They can be costly and time-consuming to repair, with additional monetary penalties related to the temporary loss of provided services.
+The amount of underground fiber optic facilities is increasing as more organizations deploy them.

-The fiber optic owner may have differing requirements than the suggestions and recommendations listed below.
+Existing facilities include direct bury, poly conduit, metal conduit, or clay.
+Damage can disrupt public, private, or governmental services and critical emergency service communications, including 911.
+The repair and lost service cost justify any extra effort to avoid damage.
+The fiber optic owner may have differing requirements from the suggestions and recommendations listed below.
 The following are suggested guidelines and are not intended to be all-inclusive or exclusive of local requirements.